Coulomb Branch and Integrability: One-loop corrections

 which we take as our basis.
 These operators are neither orthogonal nor equally normalized but being simple field monomials are perfectly suited for perturbative calculations.
 Correcting for orthonormality at every step, as often done in the literature, would be an unnecessary complication cluttering algebra without need.

 The dilatation operator in this sector is a $4\times 4$ matrix.
 In perturbation theory,

 The $H_{ab}$ element of the mixing matrix is the coefficient of the $\mathcal{O}_a$ counterterm in the renormalization of $\mathcal{O}_b$.
 The easiest entry to understand (but the hardest to compute) is $H_{44}$ given by the diagrams of the pure glue theory, there defining the anomalous dimension of $\mathop{\mathrm{tr}}F_{\mu \nu }^2$.
 By the general principles of QFT the anomalous dimension of the Lagrangian density is the beta-function of the gauge coupling.
 The direct calculation of $H_{44}$ however is rather subtle, giving rise to non-covariant counterterms in the most straightforward renormalization scheme \cite{Kluberg-Stern:1974iel}.
 Proper implementation of the background field method keeps gauge invariance at every step but requires to treat differently vertices with and without the external field \cite{Tarrach:1981bi,Grinstein:1988wz}.
-The final result nonetheless is simple, all the diagrams with internal loops cancel leaving behind corrections to the external lines \cite{Tarrach:1981bi}, and indeed the $11/3$ of QCD comes entirely from the self-energy insertions in the gluon propagator.
-In the SYM those also cancel \cite{Erickson:2000af}, and hence $H_{44}=0$.
+The final result nonetheless is simple, all the diagrams with internal loops cancel leaving behind the self-energy corrections \cite{Tarrach:1981bi}.
+The first two diagrams in the last line indeed reproduce the beta-function of QCD.
+It is important to take into account extra vertices from the gauge-fixing term (\ref{gauge-fixing-BF}) to get the right result, while the scalar and fermion loops are the same as in the conventional Feynman gauge and agree with the divergent part of the self-energy that can be found for instance in \cite{Erickson:2000af}.
+The diagrams in the last line mutually cancel giving $H_{44}=0$ which reflects the vanishing of the beta-function in the SYM.

 The remaining matrix elements are computed from the diagrams in fig.~\ref{H1}.
-We omit diagrams that identically cancel or do not diverge (e.g. all pure glue contributions) and do not display renormalization of the scalar operators $\mathcal{O}_1$ and $\mathcal{O}_2$, since the corresponding matrix elements can be deduced from the $SO(6)$ dilatation operator (\ref{so6-Ham}).
+We omit diagrams that identically cancel or do not diverge (e.g. pure glue internal loops in $H_{44}$) and do not display renormalization of the scalar operators $\mathcal{O}_1$ and $\mathcal{O}_2$, since the corresponding matrix elements can be deduced from the $SO(6)$ dilatation operator (\ref{so6-Ham}).
 Collecting all pieces together we find:

 The mixing matrix does not look Hermitian because the operator basis we are using is not orthonormal.
 This is not really a problem as long as we are interested in the eigenvalues and eigenvectors.
 What is more important is the upper-triangular structure, wherein the bosonic operators are regarded as a single block, that really simplifies the mixing pattern.
 The upper-triangular form is a consequence of disparity in length: the scalar operators have length four, the fermion operator $\mathcal{O}_3$ length three and the gluon operator $\mathcal{O}_4$ length two.
 One-loop diagrams cannot change length or, more precisely, lower-length operators can mix with higher-length ones but not vice versa.
 In general, a downgrade in length by $\ell$ units costs a factor of $\lambda ^{\ell+1}$ in the mixing matrix.
 At two loops, for example, the scalar operators start mixing with fermions but not yet with gluons.